nazar-pc/webtorrent-dht/readme.md

 This project is WIP and not ready for production use.

 ## How to use
-Assuming you're familiar with [bittorrent-dht](https://github.com/webtorrent/bittorrent-dht) usage is the same with 2 differences: bootstrap nodes are WebSocket nodes and by binding to address and port effectively WebSocket server is started.
+Assuming you're familiar with [bittorrent-dht](https://github.com/webtorrent/bittorrent-dht) usage is the same one difference: bootstrap nodes have HTTP server running and by binding to address and port effectively HTTP server is started.
 Everything else is happening under the hood.

 Also `K` in WebTorrent DHT defaults to `2`, which is much more reasonable for WebRTC realities.